LairdCP/Attributes/README.md

 The attribute API is described using OpenRPC in the file attributes.json.

-The attributes.json file is processed by a Python script.
-It generates C-code.

 Keywords specific to this implementation are prefixed with "x-".
 Keywords contain information about the external API and control the generation of C-code.
 They affect the behavior of the attribute system.
 For example, "x-writable" allows a value to be written from the SMP interface.

 ### Identification

-Each attribute has a unique ID.
+Each attribute has a sequential ID.
 The ID is used to reference each attribute in the SMP command.

 ## SMP Interface